ReshmaAlphonse/Curbing-the-Risk-of-Student-s-Failure-at-An-Early-Academic-Path-A-Machine-Learning-Approach/README.md

 bias in favor of one of the classes.
 Stratified sampling was performed due to imbalance in the classification target, and grid search 10-fold cross-validation hyperparameter tuning on Random Forest (RF), Support Vector Machine (SVM), and K-Nearest Neighbor (KNN) ML algorithms further boosted the prediction accuracy of the test samples.
-The results shows that the RF improved models (from the three parameters configuration) obtained accuracy of 0.76, 0.75, and 0.75, while SVM and KNN resulted to 0.757 and 0.618, respectively.
-Overall, RF outperformed other algorithms with or without the parameters been tuned.
+The results shows that the improved models outperformed based on certain sampling techniques used to resolve the imbalance classification problem of the dataset.